dsyme/azure-content/articles/storage/storage-fsharp-how-to-use-blobs.md

 This example shows how to create a container if it does not already exist:

-    let storageConnString = "..." // fill this in from your storage account settings, see above

-    // Retrieve storage account from connection string. let storageAccount = CloudStorageAccount.Parse(storageConnString)

-    // Create the blob client.
-    let blobClient = storageAccount.CreateCloudBlobClient()

     // Retrieve a reference to a container. let container = blobClient.GetContainerReference("mycontainer")